-I’ve done a lot in the Ed Tech, training and professional development fields, from manager to teacher, and I’ve been doing it for a long time.
-I’m not one of those “fake it till you make it” guys.
+I’ve done a lot in the training, professional development and Ed Tech fields, from manager to teacher, and I’ve been doing it for a long time.
+I’m not one of those “fake it till you make it” guys and I have the pieces of paper to prove it.
 I can help find the tools you need and train you to use them.

 I’m patient and I listen.

 Hi, I’m Cameron Nichol.
-I’m a Learning Technology Specialist at Monash University in Australia.
+I’m a Learning Technology Specialist and Education Designer.

 I have been doing this learning and technology thing for a while, from early efforts in hospitals in the 90’s, through to grand, million dollar government projects in the early 2000’s.
-I’ve been a project manager, trainer, instructional designer, online content development manager , HR consultant, freelance eLearning consultant, Critical Care Nursing education coordinator and a professional development manager.
-I’ve spent time in TAFE, hospitals, state government departments, and now Monash University.
+I’ve been a project manager, trainer, instructional designer, online content development manager , HR consultant, freelance consultant and a Critical Care Nursing educator and coordinator.
+I’ve spent time in TAFE, hospitals, state government departments, and most recently Monash University.
 Along the way I’ve picked up 3 post graduate qualifications – Education, Instructional Design and Critical Care Nursing.
-I’ve done more management, training and technology short courses than I care to remember.
+I’ve done more management, training, and technology short courses than I care to remember.

 I have been around long enough to see old unfashionable ideas get re-discovered and repackaged as the latest new thing.